Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 Sources: World Bank, Trading Economics, World Bank Document, World Population Review

-Sources: The Latinvestor, World Bank Document, Urban Institute
+Sources: World Bank Document, Urban Institute

 In 2024, Guatemala is set to invest US$1 billion in infrastructure, with a significant focus on Quetzaltenango and its surroundings.